TylerTemp/SaintsField/README.md

 **4.7.3**

-UI Toolkit: `FieldType` now use the new object picker for an async and fast experience
+1. UI Toolkit: `FieldType`, `ResourcePath`, `RequireType` now use the new object picker for an async and fast experience
+2. UI Toolkit: fix native decorator header with no other attributes does not draw [#223](https://github.com/TylerTemp/SaintsField/issues/223)

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.